Study to shew thyself approved unto God, a workman that needeth not to be ashamed, rightly dividing the word of truth. 2 Timothy 2:15

 The Book of Acts can best be split into two parts; the first part dealing with the home church and its mission and the last concentrating on foreign missions.
 The book begins with the Ascension of Jesus and goes on through Paul’s jail time in Rome, which opens his ministry to the church at Rome.
 In this book we see the first mention of the dispensation of the Holy Spirit and Jesus’ command to take His gospel to all the world.

-Click on chapter to view notes.
+Click on chapter to view notes or video.

 1.Tiberius (14-37 A.D.).
 2. Caligula (37-41).
 3. Claudius (41-54).
 4. Nero (54-68)

 Approximately 29-30 years - from the ascension of Christ (33 A.D.) to Paul’s second year in prison (62-63 A.D.)